awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

   Name of the SerDe\.
 + `SerializationLibrary` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   Usually the class that implements the SerDe\.
-An example is: `org.apache.hadoop.hive.serde2.columnar.ColumnarSerDe`\.
+An example is `org.apache.hadoop.hive.serde2.columnar.ColumnarSerDe`\.
 + `Parameters` – A map array of key\-value pairs\.

   Each key is a Key string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.